 Popular appetizers like spring rolls and potstickers just wouldn't taste the same without a flavorful dipping sauce.
-But did you know they're also great for livening up a main dish?
+But did you know they're also great for livening up the main dish?
 Below are descriptions of popular Chinese dips and suggestions for pairing them with appetizers or main dishes.
 (Note: Unless otherwise specified, do not add dips directly to the food, but serve in a small bowl or cruet at the table.)

 Made from chili peppers, it only takes a few drops of hot chili oil to add spice to noodles or simple stir-fry dishes.
 When preparing at home, it's easy to increase or reduce the level of heat by using hotter or milder chili peppers.
 Either way, use chili oil sparingly at first.
 Serve with: